12 Types of Stone Masonry – Joints, Tools, Construction

 Also Read: What is a Caisson Foundation

-Difference Between Dry Rubble Masonry and Random Rubble Masonry and Coursed Rubble Masonry
+Difference Between Dry, Random and Coursed Rubble Masonry

 Dry Rubble MasonryRandom Rubble MasonryCoursed Rubble Masonry